Lena Waithe: Telling Honest, Human Stories

 Image credit: Kathy Hutchins/Shutterstock.com

 Actress and screenwriter Lena Waithe knew from an early age what she wanted to do in life.
 “I was sort of a weirdo, because when I was 7, I realized I wanted to be a television writer,” Waithe told Vogue in 2015.
-“I watched a ton of TV . . .
+“I watched a ton of TV. . . .
 I also loved spending time reading and writing, so when it came time to really figure out what I wanted to do, I put those two loves together.”
 Waithe’s Solo Mom, Laverne Hall, was supportive.
 So was Waithe’s grandma.
-Fast-forward to 2017, and audiences saw Waithe accept, along with cowriter Aziz Ansari, an Emmy for Outstanding Writing for a Comedy Series: the actress, perhaps best known for her portrayal of Denise on the Netflix series Master of None, won the Emmy for writing the season-two episode, “Thanksgiving,” for that show.
+Fast-forward to 2017, when audiences saw Waithe accept, along with cowriter Aziz Ansari, an Emmy for Outstanding Writing for a Comedy Series: the actress, perhaps best known for her portrayal of Denise on the Netflix series Master of None, won the Emmy for writing the season-two episode, “Thanksgiving,” for that show.
+And though comedy has traditionally been her go-to, these days she’s mining new territory as creator of the Showtime drama The Chi.

 “It’s not [a] how-to guide,” Waithe told the Daily Beast. “[But] I hope it inspires people who have come out.
 I hope it encourages people who are afraid, to give them courage to come out.”
 And as Waithe notes of her own coming out, courage is demanded on all sides.
 “It was just as scary for my mom as it was for me,” she says.
 “We’ve gone on a long journey, and I’m really proud of where we are on our journey now.”
 The pride goes both ways: the night of the Emmy Awards, Hall texted her daughter to share how happy and proud she was.